Communication

 The first line of defence for a bear may be to bluff charge their rival – a full-tilt run, stopping short at the last minute.
 Just before charging, he may lay his ears back and lower his body closer to the ground, fixing his eyes on the object of his fear.
 Bluffs are generally used to send a clear message and intimidate an opponent!

 Three types of bluffs are common, and all include sudden, explosive blowing with clacking teeth – the defensive display of a fearful or surprised bear.
-Another display is blowing with a short lunge and slapping the ground or an object – an uneasy black bear’s way of saying “Move Away.”
+Another display is blowing with a short lunge and slapping the ground or an object – an uneasy bear’s way of saying “Move Away.”
 A more emphatic version is blowing and bluff-charging.
 These blustery displays can occur when a bear feels crowded but is reluctant to leave food or cubs.
 However, displays usually end with bears turning and retreating, perhaps to repeat the performance, perhaps not.
-Research has shown that such displays by black bears are not preludes to attacks and that aggressive behaviour by people (yelling, waving arms, making short rushes, throwing things to scare the black bear) is almost certain to put a bluffing black bear in retreat.
+Research has shown that such displays by bears are not preludes to attacks and that aggressive behaviour by people (yelling, waving arms, making short rushes, throwing things to scare the bear) is can put a bluffing bear in retreat.
+Any of these circumstances could lead to a potentially dangerous situation. https://www.fs.usda.gov/Internet/FSE_DOCUMENTS/fsem_035131.pdf

 Bears also communicate through play.
 Although bears may use offensive postures to communicate dominance, they also have peaceful, non-threatening exchanges.
 One of these interactions is play.
 A wrestling match between two bears contains many of the actions and postures seen in a potentially damaging fight, but the motivations and intensities are different.